 Typically, you have to renew your subscription plan every once in a while, usually by the end of each year.
 Depending on the provider, this renewal fee can be pricey.

-To help you choose the best web hosting service, let’s look at shared, VPS, cloud, and dedicated hosting services.
+To help you understand how to choose a web hosting plan, let’s look at shared, VPS, cloud, and dedicated hosting services.

 With shared hosting, a single server hosts multiple sites, sharing resources such as memory, bandwidth, and disk space among all of them.
 This is usually the most affordable option among web hosting services.